-2015.
+Cloud-to-Ground (CG) and intra-cloud (IC) data from the EUCLID network [9] are used from 2011 till 2016.
 During this time period significant improvements of the EUCLID network regarding DE and LA were made [7].
 Those improvements are related to new sensor technology, new timing error corrections and a new location algorithm.
-A list of network changes which might modify the amount of outliers are the following:
+A list of network changes which might modify the amount of outliers is the following:

-- Continuous replacement of sensors with old technology (LPATS and IMPACT) - 12/2011: Relaxing some PostFilter limits - 12/2012: Significant reduction of the time and angle standard deviation together with the requirement of two angle information for a good location - 01/2015: New location algorithm
+- Continuous replacement of sensors with old technology (LPATS and IMPACT). - 12/2011: Relaxing some PostFilter limits - 12/2012: Significant reduction of the time and angle standard deviation together with the requirement of two angle information for a good location - 01/2015: New location algorithm